Marián Hossa: Chicago Blackhawks (2009–2017)

 On 1 July 2009, Hossa signed a 12-year contract with the Chicago Blackhawks worth $62.8 million.
 The contract was front-loaded with $59.3 million due in the first eight years for an average cap hit of $5.2 million per season.
 It was also the most lucrative deal in team history until defenceman Duncan Keith signed a 13-year, $72 million contract several months later in December 2009.
-The signing of Hossa by the Blackhawks coincided with the departure of the team's leading scorer and MVP from the previous season, Martin Havlát, to the Minnesota Wild that same day.
+The signing of Hossa by the Blackhawks coincided with the departure of the team's leading scorer and MVP from the previous season and former Ottawa Senators teammate, Martin Havlát, to the Minnesota Wild that same day.
 Shortly after signing Hossa, the team disclosed that the veteran forward was still rehabilitating a shoulder injury he sustained during the previous post-season.
 The injury required Hossa to undergo surgery, and caused him to miss the first eight weeks of the season.
-Hossa wore the no. 81 uniform for the Blackhawks, becoming the first and only player in the franchise's history to do so.
+With no. 18 retired for Hall of Famer Denis Savard, Hossa wore the no. 81 uniform for the Blackhawks, becoming the first and only player in the franchise's history to do so.

 Hossa's contract negotiations became the subject of controversy in early August.
-On 31 July, the Ottawa Sun originally reported that the NHL launched an investigation on Hossa's long-term deal.
+On 31 July, the Ottawa Sun originally reported that the NHL launched an investigation into Hossa's long-term deal.
 Because the contract is front-loaded and expires by the time Hossa is 42, it was speculated whether retirement before expiry of the contract was part of the Blackhawks' negotiations.
 Such an agreement would be considered by the NHL to be a circumvention of the salary cap and the NHL Collective Bargaining Agreement (CBA), which would be subject to fines or the loss of draft picks.
 Even though the NHL did not fine or punish the Blackhawks, they later introduced a new rule preventing teams from front-loading contracts as lucratively as the Blackhawks did with Hossa.